zuixjs/zuix-web-book/content/about.md

-## About
+## Website Template

-This is a ready to use responsive site template powered by
+This is a ready to use website template powered by **zUIx**.
-<a href="http://www.zuix.it" class="mdl-color-text--accent" target="_blank" rel="noopener noreferrer">zUIx</a>.
+Its structure and content management are based on a simple configuration file.

-The site structure and content management is based on a simple configuration file.
+Setup and usage of this template require only basic web development knowledge and zero server-side scripting.

-Setup and usage of this template require only basic web development knowledge and zero server side scripting.
+Feel free to use and abuse this template for your next website **: )**

 ### Features

 - Responsive design, best fit all device sizes
 - Supports markdown and configurable braces **{variables}**
-- The whole site can be bundled into a single file
+- The whole site can be bundled into a single file and also run locally without a web server
 - PWA friendly
 - Includes following products
     - Material Design Lite<br/>